Posted on August 31, 2010 - No Comments

-Given the current worries about the latest pandemic I thought I’d address how those of us in the supplement industry protect ourselves.
-Most of us of course do not get the vaccine, as it is one field where we mistrust both doctors and pharmaceutical companies.
+Given the current worries about the latest pandemic (swine flu) I thought I’d address how those of us in the supplement industry protect ourselves.
+Most of us, of course, do not get the vaccine, as it is one field where we mistrust both doctors and pharmaceutical companies.
 Call it paranoia, if you like, or, as I prefer, a realistic response to the hard facts; like religion, it comes down to what you believe in.
 I’ve never vaccinated any of my three children against anything (now healthy young adults), so it is clear where I stand.

 It is said that Louis Pasteur before his death, recanted the germ theory replacing it with what is now known as the “terrain” theory.
 Essentially, what this means is that germs and microbes cannot find purchase in the body if the immune system is healthy and fully operational.

 I spend most of my time consulting with people in a retail environment and like most of my co-workers, seldom get the flu (it’s been years; knock on wood).
 Occasionally a “change of season” cold, but this is mostly a mucus discharge process, and actually healthy, according to Macrobiotic principles.
 Those of us dealing with sick people on a regular basis should be even more prone to coming down with something, but because we are all well protected by nutritional and herbal supplements, we seldom do.

 Now, aside from the supplements, we obviously need to keep our stress levels under control, as high stress weakens the immune system, along with being implicated in the majority of diseases.
 A certain amount of stress will be generated by buying into the whole pandemic fear-mongering, and then good old Christmas should put the stress-icing on the stress-cake.
 So, remember to use your adrenal-supportives (AdrenalStart being one of the best), and keep some L-Theanine around for day-to-day stress (which also has anti-viral properties.)